JohnnyButtersfingers/DodgeHODL-HamBALLERS/README.md

 - [ ] Run `pnpm test` for validation

 ## Offline Development
-1. On a machine with internet access run `pnpm store path` to locate your local store.
+1. On a machine with internet access prefetch packages with `pnpm store add jest vitest hardhat`.
-2. Copy the contents of that store into `scripts/pnpm-store/` in this repo.
+2. Export the store using `pnpm store export <dest>` and copy it into `scripts/pnpm-store/`.
-3. On the offline machine run `scripts/setup-offline.sh` to install packages.
+3. From the repo root run `scripts/setup-offline.sh` to install packages from that store.
-4. Run `pnpm install:all` to link dependencies for each workspace.

 The following packages must be available in the store for tests:
 - jest